 Blay is based in New York and consults globally.

-Jaime Galli is currently a freelance Marketing Consultant focused on the arts, culture, leisure, and entertainment sector.
-Her clients include the San Francisco International Film Festival, The National Alliance for Media Art and Culture, SF Sketchfest, and more.
-She was the former Digital Marketing Manager at the San Francisco Museum of Modern Art, and previously the Senior Marketing and Communications Manager for the San Francisco Film Society.
-She has worked in marketing and fundraising for multiple organizations, both in California and Oregon, including Eugene Opera, The Oregon Bach Festival, The Santa Barbara Choral Society, and San Francisco State School of Music and Dance.
-Devoting herself, to marketing with a mission, she has presented on email marketing best practices, social media strategy, and branding, and has written about leadership and management in arts organizations.
-Jaime is also a member of the California Arts Council, appointed by Governor Jerry Brown in 2014.
-In addition to her core board responsibilities, she sits on the revenue and resources committee as well as thought leadership.
+Jaime was the former Digital Marketing Manager at the San Francisco Museum of Modern Art, and previously the Senior Marketing and Communications Manager for the San Francisco Film Society.
+She has worked in marketing and fundraising for multiple organizations, both in California and Oregon, including Eugene Opera, The Oregon Bach Festival, The Santa Barbara Choral Society, University of Oregon, and San Francisco State School of Music and Dance.
+Devoting herself, to marketing with a mission, she has presented on email marketing best practices, social media strategy, and creative branding, and has written about leadership and management in arts organizations.

 Chelsea Matthews is CEO & Founder of Matte Black, a culture-marketing firm based in Los Angeles that believes in crafting experiences, campaigns, and content that creatively and strategically garner consumer engagement and evangelism.
 Matte Black clients include POOLTRADESHOW, Juice Served Here, Operation Smile, TOMS, L'Agence, Keratin Complex, Hunter Boots, Goldfaden MD, and many more.